richard-ui/Data-Centric-Project/README.md

 # Credits
 ## Code
 - Slack was used to gather information about what jQuery code to use for implementing an image upload function() to the Cloudinary server.
-- Also used code from Materialize as a way to design the form.
 - W3schools was a helpful website for searching how to validate forms with attributes.
 - For the Password strength generator, I used snippets of code from a Youtube video and made it my own.
-This was from 'Web dev simplified's' channel, that shows how to implement a password feature using JavaScript.
+This was from ['Web dev simplified's'](https://www.youtube.com/watch?v=7-1VZ2wF8pw) channel, that shows how to implement a password feature using JavaScript.
+- Stack overflow to help with the User Authentication providing a decorator function to Validate a people into a page if they want to access a page from the url.
+Here at [Stack Overflow](https://stackoverflow.com/questions/65434221/prevent-users-from-directly-accessing-url-and-redirect-to-login-if-not-logged-in)

 # Acknowledgements
 - Holly-ford Github.
 It Provided me help to submit an array of ingredients/steps to the database using jQuery.